raphigaziano/TIE/doc/source/intro.rst

 For most basic uses, rendering a template with TIE involves 3 simple steps:

   - Register your tag patterns
-  - Wrap your template text in Template objects
+  - Wrap your template text in Template object
   - Pass your templates the data they need to render them

 A naive exemple could look like this: